 The Dornoch Golf Club on U.S. 23 uses an on-site sewage treatment plant and land-application (golf course irrigation) system to service the 432 houses built around the golf course in the northeastern corner of the Township.
 Dornoch is surrounded on three sides by Delaware, so expansion of this system is unlikely, since city sewer is or will be available.
-Any further development of the golf course will require services from the city.
+Any further development of the golf course would likely require services from the city.

 The Perkins Observatory is an active telescope used by Ohio Wesleyan University and area astronomers.
 New development that casts light upwards can reduce the clear view of the night sky.
 For that reason, exterior lights should be downward cast or "cut-off" type appliances.
+Additional development is discouraged by this plan.